 DR SARAH WYMER

-My name is Dr Sarah Wymer and I am currently living on the beautiful Gold Coast, Australia with my partner and two children (Sofia, 3 and Luna, 1).
-I am currently working on research projects as a Research Consultant with Bond University, La Trobe University and Swinburne University.
+My name is Dr Sarah Wymer and I am currently living on the beautiful Gold Coast, Australia with my partner and two children (Sofia, 4 and Luna, 2).
+I am currently working as an Academic Consultant, and working at five universities in various roles including sessional lecturing and research.
 I am also an Administrative Consultant for the Sport Management Association of Australia and New Zealand (SMAANZ).
 My main research areas are concerned with sport marketing, social media, social live streaming services, and fan engagement, however, I am always interested in a challenge or new opportunities.

 My passion for sport is one of my most earliest and vivid memories.
 In a family of females, my dad was outnumbered however his passion for sport was contagious.
 Growing up in Auckland, our family ritual and bonding was surrounded by the consumption of sport; no matter the day or week – whether it be a live game on television, in the stadium or an associated television program, we would watch it together as a family.
 Thanks to Dad, some of the happiest memories that I treasure the most involve the New Zealand Warriors.
 On March 10th, 1995, my Dad dragged a young child along with his friends to attend the first-ever “Auckland Warriors” game at Ericsson Stadium against the Brisbane Broncos.
 From this moment, I became attached to the New Zealand Warriors.
 Up until I moved to Australia, I would religiously attend every home game with Dad and his friends, riding the rollercoaster of wins and the numerous losses.
 I believe my passion for sport and memories as a fan is what drives my research and teaching.